nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * `i-set-default` — Sets the levels of all ingredients defined in the ingredient book to pre-determined amounts.
 * `i-set-all M/AMOUNT_FOR_MILK P/AMOUNT_FOR_PEARL B/AMOUNT_FOR_BOBA L/AMOUNT_FOR_BLACK_TEA G/AMOUNT_FOR_GREEN_TEA S/AMOUNT_FOR_BROWN_SUGAR` — Sets the levels of all ingredients defined in the ingredient book to different specified amounts for each ingredient.

-Please note that because tCheck is designed for an imaginary bubble tea branch, T-Sugar, which produces all its drinks using six ingredients, namely Milk, Pearl, Boba, Black Tea, Green Tea and Brown Sugar, all the six ingredients are pre-defined in tCheck's ingredient book.
+Note that because tCheck is designed for an imaginary bubble tea brand, T-Sugar, which produces all its drinks using six ingredients, namely Milk, Pearl, Boba, Black Tea, Green Tea and Brown Sugar.
+All the six ingredients are pre-defined in tCheck's ingredient book.
 Only these six available ingredients' levels can be set using tCheck.

-#### Completed Implementation
+#### Implementation

 The completed set ingredients' levels mechanism is facilitated by `IngredientBook`.
 It implements `ReadOnlyIngredientBook` interface and offers methods to set tCheck's `ingredientBook`.
 Particularly, it implements the following three operations: